scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Theano is free open source software, licensed under the New (3-clause) BSD license.
 It depends upon NumPy, and can optionally use SciPy, as well as custom C and CUDA code generators which are able to specialize for particular types, sizes, and shapes of inputs.
-It can be extended to use ``scipy.weave``, PyCUDA, Cython, and other numerical libraries and compilation technologies.
+It can be easily extended with custom graph components, known as "ops", which can leverage ``scipy.weave``, PyCUDA, Cython, and other numerical libraries and compilation technologies at the user's discretion.
 Theano has been actively and continuously developed and used since January 2008.
 It has been used in several scientific papers and it is used to teach machine learning in graduate courses at the Université de Montréal.